bimagics/wizbi-cp/README.md

 5.  **Test and Report Back:** After deploying a change, report the results.
 If there are errors, provide the full logs from Cloud Run.
 This creates a tight feedback loop.

 ---
+### A Note on TypeScript Strictness

+Our project uses TypeScript's strict mode (`"strict": true` in `tsconfig.json`) to write safer, more reliable code.
+This means the compiler is very picky about data types.

+A common issue arises when fetching data from external sources like Firestore.
+TypeScript often infers the data as a generic object, leading to build errors like `Property 'X' does not exist on type 'Y'`.

+**To solve this:**
+1.  **Define an `interface`:** Always create a TypeScript `interface` that describes the exact shape of the data you're working with.
+2.  **Be Explicit:** When mapping or handling this data, explicitly cast it to your new interface (e.g., `const items: MyItem[] = docs.map(...)`).
+This tells the compiler, "I guarantee the data looks like this," resolving the build error and preventing future bugs.

 ## 5. 🚀 Getting Started: Bootstrapping the Control Plane